Our Vaccination Services for Pets in North Pole, AK

 Non-Core vaccines are reserved for pets at specific risk for infection due to exposure or lifestyle.
 Please let the veterinarian know if your pet will be traveling outside of Alaska, in a puppy class or going to a grooming facility or boarding kennel.

-- Dogs: Non-core vaccines: bordetella, leptospirosis
+- Dog Vaccinations: Non-core vaccines: bordetella, leptospirosis

 - The bordetella vaccine helps protect against one of the strains of kennel cough.
 The first time it is administered it needs to be boostered once in 4 weeks and will provide immunity for one year.
 It can be given yearly or as needed depending on risk.